 Voxels

 The word voxel derives from the combinations of the words “volume” and “element” and is the 3D equivalent of a picture element or pixel.
 Voxels are constructed from 3D regular hexahedrons or cubes that represent a single data point on a three-dimensional regular grid.
 A voxel is the smallest volume when dividing 3D space into discrete uniform regions [44].
 Each volumetric pixel is defined by a position in 3D coordinates, the colour at that location or density as used medically for CT and RMI scan data images.
 This enables for the generation of complex terrain geometry that contains features not possible with heightmaps such as caves and overhangs [36].

+An example of a game that utilised voxels to become a world-wide phenomenon is Minecraft [54].
+Separating the vast procedurally generated game world into large blocks resulted in a fully destructible environment that was considered a desirable feature in a video game.
+Before Minecraft, destroyable environments were limited in the sense that some structures could be destroyed or damaged but not entire landscapes.
+A fully destructible world comes at a cost in terms of visual fidelity as everything is made of 1-meter cubes – even humans, creatures, animals as well as water and clouds.
+There is an algorithm however named “marching cubes” which can be used to “smooth out” the sharp corners of each voxel to give a more realistic terrain.

 Marching cubes